Theatre of Armenia: Western Armenia

 The most significant Western Armenian classical dramatist was Levon Shant (1869–1952), whose creative outpour spanned half a century with short stories, poems, essays, text-books and plays.
 (1869–1952) He was a diplomat and an educator, but his real fame rests on his powerful dramatic works.
 Shant was born in Istanbul and received his early education in Turkey.
-Later he studied at the Gevorgian Jemaran (academy) in Ejmiatsin, and at universities in Jena, Leipzig and Munich.
+Later he studied at the Gevorgian Jemaran (academy) in Ejmiatsin, and at the University of Jena, Leipzig University, and the Ludwig-Maximilians-Universität München.
 Shant survived the genocide of the Armenians by the Ottoman Turks, because he was teaching in the Caucasus at the time.
 His most popular plays are: Ancient Gods, (1909) The Emperor, (1914), The Chained (1918), The Princess of the Fallen Castle, (1921), and Oshin Payl (1929).
 Like Shakespeare's chronicle plays drawn from English history, Shant's most popular plays chronicle crucial periods of Armenian history.
 He is the first Armenian dramatist to use expressionism and to expertly draw from mythology and blend it with realism, as illustrated in Ancient Gods.
 With the establishment of Soviet Rule in Armenia, Shant lived in exile in France, Iran, Egypt and Lebanon.
 When Lebanon became his permanent residence, he and his friend of Jemaran days, Nikol Aghbalian, founded the Armenian Jemaran of Beirut, where he was president for twenty years.
 In 1930, he helped the famed actor-director, Caspar Ipekian, in the formation of Beirut's first Armenian Theatre Group.
 In 1941, Shant again assisted Caspar Ipekian in the formation of the first permanent Theatrical Society in the Diaspora, known as the Casper Ipekian Hamazkayin Taderakhumb (The Caspar Ipekian National Theatre Group), and its first production was Shant's The Princess of the Fallen Castle.
 Shant's plays became a regular part of its repertory from 1942 until his death in 1951, when he was given a national burial in Beirut.